alexandersep/On-Demand-Video-Transcoding/README.md

 6. In the repository folder, in your CLI of choice input `pip install sqlite3` and `pip install flask`.
 (It shouldn't matter which directory you type it in but to be safe do it in the Repo)
 7. Install ffmpeg [here][4], I recommend downloading from the packages and executable files, otherwise you'll have to compile it yourself.
 8. Follow a tutorial on how to install ffmpeg.
+9. Run the Python API by pressing F5.

 ## Contributors